zhongTao99/app-llama2-c/README.md

 **Multi OS build**

-`make cosmorun`
+`make run_cosmocc`

 The binary will boot on baremetal and also run on any 64 Bit OS such as Linux, *BSD, Windows and slower on Aarch64 Mac & Linux.

 Currently when used to boot, it won't be able to find the models.
-It's a toolchain issue with an anticipated fix.
+It's a toolchain feature with an anticipated PR merge.

 The performance of this build is more than twice of the basic build.